-Are Dogs Allowed on the Eurostar Train?
+Are Dogs Allowed on the Eurostar Train to London?

 Since the Eurostar started running train services connecting London, Paris and Brussels via the Eurotunnel in 1994, it’s been easier than ever to travel between the United Kingdom and Continental Europe.